Stock Control Settings

 .
 Here, the focus is mainly on the layout of the face buttons.
 Those come in a few varieties:

 - Single Row — Two or more buttons are placed in a (mostly) horizontal row.
-Systems using this include the NES, the Game Boy systems, the Sega Master System, the Sega Genesis.
+Systems using this include the NES, the Game Boy systems, the Sega Master System, the Sega Genesis, the Neo Geo.

 - Double Row — Two horizontal rows, one above the other.
-Systems using this include the Sega Saturn and arcade joysticks used to play Fighting Games.
+Systems using this include the Sega Saturn, Nintendo 64 (in that the top and bottom C buttons each aligned with B and A respectively), and arcade joysticks used to play Fighting Games.

 - Cross — Four buttons arranged like points of a cross.
 This was popularized with the SNES gamepad, and then became the standard for gamepads.